 What we’ve done:

 - We attached cameras to the back of 14 gates to see what animals use the gates.

-- We documented 10 reptile and 5 amphibian species during visual surveys along the Asian Carp Barrier.
+- We conducted visual surveys for reptiles and amphibians along the Carp Barrier.